-The Upstage 360 is reportedly an innovation in speaker technology.
+The Upstage 360 is a new cool speaker.
 In this review, you will learn if this speaker worth a buy.

 Okay, so how does it really work?

 Engineered by Soundmatters, it’s got a circular design that is supposed to put out sounds in all directions.
 That would certainly be an improvement on the single direction that comes from traditional speakers.